Magnificent 72

 Of course, I am not talking about your ordinary

 living room variety flower vase.
-This one is breathtakingly exquisite –
+This one is breathtakingly exquisite – something

-in this film than in just about anything I have seen her in.
+than in just about anything I have seen her in.

-There are a few close ups of her beseeching eyes
+There are a few close ups of her beseeching

-and quivering lips that make you feel woozy.
+eyes and quivering lips that make you feel woozy.
 Her transfixing beauty

-is enhanced by a series of fabulous period traditional Chinese dresses
+is enhanced by a series of fabulous period traditional Chinese dresses that

-enough screen time to change outfits many times!
+screen time to change outfits many times!

-The story takes place in the first decade of the
+The story takes place in the first decade

-twentieth century and though the Manchus are still ruling China, rumblings
+of the twentieth century and though the Manchus are still ruling China, rumblings

 of republicanism and reform are sweeping the country.
 Lin Jue Min returns